pchubinskiy/wdi3_final_project/README.md

         * visit the page and see last.fm data for artists with the most listeners and subscribers appear

-        * click on a chart item and see that it is selected
-            * be able to genrify the selected item through the action dropdown so that genres the artist has been tagged with appear below the chart
+        * click on a chart item and see that it is selected */! be able to genrify the selected item through the action dropdown so that genres the artist has been tagged with appear below the chart
-                * click on one of the displayed genres and see a tooltip or popover with a description appear
+                ! click on one of the displayed genres and see a tooltip or popover with a description appear

-        * see the artist's picture appear when I hover over their chart item
+        * see the artist's picture appear when I click on their name

 Link to your wireframes – sketches of major views / interfaces in your application

     * ./wdi3_final_project.html

 Descriptions of any unsolved problems or major hurdles your team had to overcome
+    ! this app could be made mobile-responsive by running the d3 through window size conditionals and bootstrapping anything else
+    ! what would be a good use for angular? related links, maybe to other APIs?
     * Last.fm's API doesn't return any data for genre info (even for the example request in the documentation).
-    ! this app could be made mobile-responsive by running the d3 through window size conditionals and bootstrapping anything else
-    * label genres panel with artist name
+    * get x-axis label to show

+    ** for potential API holes or mashups: https://developer.musicgraph.com/api-docs/v2/artists